Plush Choice Made To Measure Door Mat - 7mm Height

 Before viewing our extensive range of barrier mats, you can find out more about them in our guide below where we explain all the ins and outs of barrier mats to help you decide which one is the best for you.

-Barrier Mats, also known as Entrance Mats and Dust Control Mats, are essentially floor mats that are primarily designed to stop dirt, dust, debris and moisture from getting onto floors, creating a “barrier” that protects internal floors from the elements outside.
+Barrier Mats, also known as Entrance Mats and Dust Control Mats, are essentially large floor mats that are primarily designed to stop dirt, dust, debris and moisture from getting onto floors, creating a “barrier” that protects internal floors from the elements outside.

 The main reason barrier mats are so widely adopted is down to their greatly effective hygienic and safety properties; trapping debris, moisture, dust and dirt into the mat itself, preventing cross contamination of carpets and floors while also reducing the amount of cleaning needed to keep areas tidy.

 Barrier mats are made from a combination of cotton or synthetic fibres on a rubber or PVC backing.
 The thicknesses and texture vary mostly depending on their purpose, the environment and the underlaying surface of the mat.